mdn/content/files/en-us/web/css/css_grid_layout/masonry_layout/index.md

 Level 3 of the [CSS Grid Layout](/en-US/docs/Web/CSS/CSS_Grid_Layout) specification includes a `masonry` value for {{cssxref("grid-template-columns")}} and {{cssxref("grid-template-rows")}}.
 This guide details what masonry layout is, and how to use it.

-> **Warning:** This feature is only implemented in Firefox, and can be enabled by setting the flag `layout.css.grid-template-masonry-value.enabled` to `true`, in order to allow testing and providing of feedback.
+> **Warning:** This feature is only implemented in Firefox, and can be enabled by setting the flag `layout.css.grid-template-masonry-value.enabled` to `true` in `about:config`, in order to allow testing and providing of feedback.

-Masonry layout is a layout method where one axis uses a typical strict grid layout, of most often columns, and the other a masonry layout.
+Masonry layout is a layout method where one axis uses a typical strict grid layout, most often columns, and the other a masonry layout.
 On the masonry axis, rather than sticking to a strict grid with gaps being left after shorter items, the items in the following row rise up to completely fill the gaps.

 ## Creating a masonry layout